CrissCCL/Robot_Car/README.md

 ## 📐 Digital PID Control

-The UAV uses a discrete PID controller implemented on a Teensy microcontroller.
+The UAV uses a discrete PI controller implemented on a Teensy microcontroller.
 The control law in the digital domain is expressed as:

 $$